widojansen/primo-server-personal/README.md

 1. Click 'Deploy'
 1. Sign up with an email address and password (this will be the admin account).
 For now, the server has a single email/password account which can send invitation URLs to collaborators.

+### Updating

+At the moment, the only way to update your server instance to a newer version of primo is to re-deploy it.
+It takes a few steps, but doesn't require migrating your database or anything dangerous like that.

+1. Delete the existing repository and Vercel project (the data will be unaffected since it's in Supabase)
+1. Click 'Deploy' and follow the instillation steps, using your existing Supabase project's details

 ## Contributing
 Feel free to look for open issues in this repo and the [primo repo](https://github.com/primo-af/primo).
 If you find a bug or find yourself needing something from primo that it can't do, please open an issue to start discussion.